sungnga/react-revents/README.md

     ```
   - Write a handleSetPredicate function to set the predicate
     - This function takes a key and value as arguments
     - Call the setPredicate() method to set the predicate.
 In order for our component to re-render when we update this state, we need to specify a new map inside this method.
-Inside the new Map(), use the .set() method on the predicate state and pass in the key and value as arguments.
+Inside the new Map(), call the .set() method on the predicate state and pass in the key and value as arguments.
+The .set() method comes with the map object.
 This will set the predicate state with the specified key and value element
     ```javascript
     function handleSetPredicate(key, value) {
       setPredicate(new Map(predicate.set(key, value)));